jasonkliu/ChromeStartPage/README.md

 How to add to Firefox (doesn't require extension):
+* Delete 'newtab.html' and rename 'firefox.html' to 'newtab.html'.
-* Drag 'newtab_firefox.html' into Firefox.
+* Drag the changed 'newtab.html' into Firefox.
 Then go to Options and under Home Page, click "Use Current Page".
 * NOTE: Firefox doesn't like gradients so the background is slightly modified from the Chrome version.

 * Open a new tab and type about:config in the address bar.
 Search for "browser.newtab.url".